MartinMarcellan/MartinMarcellan.github.io/README.md

 ![Imagen del perfil de la etapa 9](/assets/images/ET9.jpeg)

-Two of the three first stages of the second week have the highest breakaway probabilities of the race, both are quite similar: Hilly stages that finish with large downhill or flat sections and both have around 3000 meters of climbing.
+Two of the three first stages of the second week have the highest breakaway probabilities of the race, both are quite similar: hilly stages that finish with large downhill or flat sections and both have around 3000 meters of climbing.
 The first kilometres of these stages are suitable form a group of punchy riders.

 ![Imagen del perfil de la etapa 12](/assets/images/ET12.jpeg)